-This failure to align with policy priorities will likely pose more of a threat to individuals with very rare conditions than those with common health care needs.
+This failure to align with policy priorities will be catastrophic for our constituents as this would further delay access for much needed treatment options for life -limiting and life-threatening conditions to those who already have astronomical unmet medical needs.
 As MACPAC has noted, under Recommendation 1, "[b]eneficiaries would maintain similar access once a drug enters the market, but may lose early access to some products if manufacturers decide to forego accelerated approval pathway."
-Proposals such as Recommendation 1 that, while tied to a public policy interest unrelated to cost, are designed primarily to cut Medicaid expenditures, pose a heightened risk of unintended, disproportionate, and potentially profound impacts which could be devastating for individuals with rare diseases who have no treatment options to reduce disease burden or slow disease progression, and for whom early access to a therapy is critical.
+Proposals such as Recommendation 1 that, while tied to a public policy interest unrelated to cost, are designed primarily to cut Medicaid expenditures pose a heightened risk of unintended, disproportionate, and potentially profound impacts.
+This would be devastating for the rare disease community, including our constituents with TSC who have minimal treatment options to reduce disease burden or slow disease progression, and for whom early access to a therapy is critical.

 As MACPAC is aware, economic calculations of research and development (R&D) costs, projected risk, and population-based revenue estimates can tip the scales for or against pursuing a specific drug candidate for an orphan indication.
-For patient populations approaching the 200,000-patient orphan disease limit, current incentives may be sufficiently robust to mitigate clinical trial and reimbursement risks, and there may be adequate pricing elasticity to accommodate an enhanced Medicaid rebate.
-However, as affected populations dwindle near or even below 20,000, the balance can be far more fragile, and risks or uncertainties can discourage the investor interest required to take product candidates from bench to market.
+For patient populations approaching the 200,000 - patient orphan disease limit, current incentives may be sufficiently robust to mitigate clinical trial and reimbursement risks, and there may be adequate pricing elasticity to accommodate an enhanced Medicaid rebate.
+However, TSC has an even lower population of 50,000 people affected in the US, and the balance can be far more fragile, and risks or uncertainties can discourage the investor interest required to take product candidates from bench to market.
 For these very rare conditions, the ability to pursue an accelerated approval pathway affords innovators an opportunity to recoup investment that could be significantly impaired if accompanied by a penalty on sales associated with Medicaid patients.